inyokaproject/inyoka-legacy/docs/installation.rst

 For Ubuntu again ``aptitude`` (as root)::

     sudo aptitude install libmemcache-dev build-essential zlib1g-dev
-    apt-get build-dep python-mysqldb python-imaging
+    apt-get build-dep python-imaging

 Now it's possible to install the virtual environment.
 This is done with a simple Python command::

-    # required that you are located in ubuntuusers/inyoka
+    # assumed that you are located in inyoka-dev/inyoka
     python extra/make-bootstrap.py > ../bootstrap.py
     cd ..
     # make sure that the virtualenv is not activated.
 If yes, execute `deactivate`
     python bootstrap.py .

-We are not ready yet.
-To get inyoka ready we need to create this settings module.
-You can now modify the ``development_settings.py`` for your own purposes if you like.
+We are ready to run now.
+If you start inyoka the first time (see below) a default `inyoka.ini` will be created.
+You can, of course, create and modify for you own purposes.

 Database and other things